SaurabhKhade/Quiz-App/README.md

-# A Quiz App created for oyester assignment task 1
+# A Quiz App created for oyesters trainings assignment task 1